Multivariate Time Series Classification of Fermi-Detected Gamma-Ray Transients Using Convolutional-Recurrent Neural Networks: Data

 In the second deep learning, MI-DCL (Multi Input - Dual Channel Lightcurve), a similar approach was followed; however, instead of stacking the histogram counts into a single array, each bin size was treated as a separate input.
 Seven distinct input layers corresponding to the seven bin sizes were fed into the model and merged into a single tensor via concatenation.
 This design enabled the model to process each time resolution independently before combining the extracted features.

-\subsection{Data Balancing and splitting}
+\subsection{Data Balancing and Splitting}

-A holdout strategy was employed to split the dataset into training, validation, and test sets.
-The identified dataset (as mentioned in section \ref{data_collection}) was first divided into training and test sets, with a portion of the training set further set aside for validation during model training.
-The model was trained on the remaining training data, while the validation set was used to monitor performance after each epoch and to fine- tune hyperparameters.
-Finally, once training was complete, the model’s performance was evaluated on the test set, which remained unseen during both training and validation.
+A holdout strategy was adopted to divide the identified dataset (Section \ref{data_collection}) into training and test sets, with the test set kept completely unseen during model development.
+From the training set, 20\% was randomly split and used as a validation subset during training in TensorFlow.

+The model was trained on the remaining 80\% of the training data, while the validation subset (20\% of training set) was used exclusively to monitor performance after each epoch and to guide hyperparameter tuning.
+No independent validation dataset was maintained.
+Final model performance was evaluated only on the held-out test set.

-A distinct validation set was maintained, separate from the test set, to prevent data leakage during training and to ensure an unbiased assessment of the model’s generalisation performance.
-Specifically, out of the identified datasets we used around 800 samples each of GRBs, TGFs, and SFLAREs, and 400 samples of SGRs for training, while $20\%$ of this training set was allocated for validation.
+Approximately 800 samples each of GRBs, TGFs, and SFLAREs, and 400 samples of SGRs were assigned to the training set, of which 20\% was allocated for validation.
 The test set comprised roughly 200 samples each of GRBs, TGFs, and SFLAREs, and 92 samples of SGRs.
-This approach ensured a balanced distribution of classes across training, validation, and test datasets.
+The final dataset sizes used for training, validation, and testing are summarised in Table \ref{tab:data}.
+This procedure ensured a balanced class distribution while preventing data leakage.